jameswzhu/jameswzhu.github.io/index.md

 I received my MS in Mechanical Engineering from Carnegie Mellon in 2022 and BE in Mechanical Engineering and Math from Vanderbilt University in 2020.

-Here is my reserach output that I have worked on:
+Here is my research output that I have worked on: